Experience-Monks/jam3-lesson-asyncjs/lessons/2-Node style callbacks/index.md

 This concept is something which you'll encounter over and over again in Javascript development.

-To showcase the power of callbacks lets say we wanted to load images and push them to an Array once they're finished we could simply do this:
+To showcase the power of callbacks lets say we wanted to load images and push them to an Array once they're finished we could do this:
 ```javascript
 var imageArray = [];